|You are not currently logged in. » Login|

 Stained, Painted and/or Glazed Cabinet Door Finishing

-All Horizon finishes are applied using various techniques, including a hand-rubbed application and a spray-stain application.
+All Horizon stain finishes are applied using a hand-rubbed application.
 The hand-rubbed process provides superior grain penetration of the finish material and a greater degree of depth in the finished product.
-The spray-stain process is less impacted by any inconsistancies in the porousness of the wood.

 A glaze is an extra finish layer designed to highlight beads and grooves in the door, drawer front, moulding or other finished item.
 The glaze will change the overall color of the piece slightly, but that is not its primary purpose.
 Glazes are applied using a hand-wiped application process to the entire surface -- face and back -- of the piece.